Power-play goals by Weber, Pacioretty lift Habs over Devils

 NEWARK, N.J.
+(AP) -- The toughest thing Montreal Canadiens goalie Al Montoya had to do against the New Jersey Devils was stay awake.

-(AP) -- Shea Weber and Max Pacioretty each scored a power-play goal during a major penalty early in the third period, and the Montreal Canadiens snapped a two-game skid Friday night with a 3-1 victory over the New Jersey Devils.
+The Canadiens limited the Devils to a season-low 17 shots, and Shea Weber and Max Pacioretty each scored a power-play goal during a major penalty early in the third period of Montreal's 3-1 victory Friday night.

+''I'd take this any night,'' Montoya said after the Canadiens snapped a two-game skid. ''Your team is playing fantastic in front of you.
+Halfway through the game it's 1-1 and all I'm really focused on is making that next save.
+These guys did a phenomenal job and I just wanted to make that next save, and the power play was terrific.
+The guys were mainly terrific all night.''

 Alex Galchenyuk added a goal and two assists, and Alexander Radulov had three assists as Montreal ended the Devils' three-game winning streak.

-Canadiens goalie Al Montoya made 15 saves as New Jersey was limited to a season-low 17 shots in its return home from a four-game road trip.
+The difference in this one was the power play.
+The Canadiens were 3 for 7 with the extra man and they converted twice with Devils defenseman Karl Stollery in the box for a boarding major.

+The call was iffy.
+Stollery hit Canadiens defenseman Nathan Beaulieu in the corner in the Devils end, but the question was whether it was a major or minor penalty.

+The first two minutes of the major were played 4-on-4, but the Canadiens capitalized after that.

+''It was huge,'' Weber said. ''Obviously, special teams mean so much coming down the stretch and heading into playoffs, so trying to get some chemistry going and help the team win games, it's obviously a big thing.''

-Rookie defenseman Steven Santini gave the Devils an early 1-0 lead, but the Canadiens dominated after that, scoring all their goals on the power play (3 of 7) against Keith Kinkaid, who faced 26 shots.
+Rookie defenseman Steven Santini gave the Devils an early 1-0 lead, but the Canadiens dominated after that, firing 26 shots at Keith Kinkaid.

 Montoya had nothing to do for long stretches.
 New Jersey was held without a shot for more than 12 minutes after Santini scored, and it needed 13 minutes to get one in the second period.